ShreyamMaity/student-offers/README.md

 - **I am just a visitor , Should I Contribute?**
-  - Definitely , If you are vising the link and found any information is wrong , create a pull request fixing it
+  - Definitely , If you are visiting the link and found any information is wrong , create a pull request fixing it
 - **I'm just a beginner , how difficult is this?**
-  - This is completly beginner friendly if you follow the instructions properly
+  - This is completely beginner friendly if you follow the instructions properly
 - **I don't want to contribute but i've found something wrong in the list.What should i do?**
-  - Just Create a Issue Requst and Any of the Contributors or Owner will fix it.
+  - Just Create an Issue Request and Any of the Contributors or Owner will fix it.
 - **Why shoud I contribute?**
   - For helping yourself and others in future ;)
-- **Is Hacktoberfest 2021 accpecting this Repository?**
+- **Is Hacktoberfest 2021 accepting this Repository?**
   - Yes
 - **How can i be in the contributors list?**
-	- create a pull requst and wait for it getting accpected, and you'll be listed automatically
+	- create a pull requst and wait for it getting accepted, and you'll be listed automatically